 The gas system inlet is situated in the gas bottle locker mounted at the front of the camper.
-In addition, in the case of the Fiesta, Pullman and Sterling models, the cooker requires connection to the gas system before use.
+In addition, the cooker requires connection to the gas system before use.

-!Warning - The cooker unit of the Fiesta, Pullman and Sterling must be connected before turning on the gas at the cylinder.
+!Warning - The cooker unit of the Apollo, Sterling, Pullman and Pathfinder, must be connected before turning on the gas at the cylinder.